tkareine/jekyll-minibundle/README.md

 {% ministamp _tmp/site.css assets/site.css %}
 ```

 the argument is a String: `"_tmp/site.css assets/site.css"`.
-The call
+The call is
 equivalent to the following call with Hash argument:

 ``` liquid